Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 Dictionary Branch:

 - This branch was created to test a different layout for the dictionary template
-- I initially used a grid layout with each of the words in a materialize card container which when clicked, displayed the word definition and example
+- I originally used a grid layout with each of the words in a materialize card container and when clicked, this displayed the word definition and example
 - This layout caused overflow issues in some of the cards which meant that the cards couldn't have a fixed height
-- To fix this issue, I tested using the materialize collapsible accordion feature to display the dictionary which fixed the height sizing issue with the original card layout
+- To fix this issue, I tried using the materialize collapsible accordion feature instead to display the dictionary and this helped fix the sizing issues with the original card layout

 Sort Branch:

-- This branch was created to test a sort function which would sort the words in the dictionary alphabetically from A-Z or Z-A
+- This branch was created to test a sort function that sorts the words in the dictionary alphabetically from A-Z or Z-A
 - This was achieved by creating two new routes in app.py; one route for the ascending order and another route for the descending order
 - I then added a Materialize dropdown button to the dictionary template and linked each option in the dropdown to the relevant route